 Fire Hydrant Flow Testing Program

 ENWIN Water Operations performs water hydrant flow testing as part of annual system maintenance.
+Under the current preventative maintenance program the City of Windsor is divided into 5 major flow test areas.
+One of these areas (approximately 20% of the city) is flow tested annually.
 The annual hydrant flow testing program is now complete for 2023.

 Customers located in the targeted flushing areas may notice some mild discolouration and sedimentation while the flow testing is taking place.
 ENWIN assures customers that this is not harmful and should clear up quickly when testing is complete.